Have you been charged with driving under the influence of drugs?

 Arizona Drug DUI cases can be difficult mostly because Arizona law does not provide many defenses to a Drug DUI charge.
-The Scottsdale DUI Attorneys of AZ Criminal Defense Group, PLLC understand just how uncertain your future may seem when facing a Drug DUI charge, and we thoroughly evaluate each and every criminal charge to formulate a plan of action to either dismiss the Drug DUI charge against you, or reach a fair resolution from negotiating with the charging prosecutor.
+Scottsdale DUI Attorneys understand just how uncertain your future may seem when facing a Drug DUI charge, and we thoroughly evaluate each and every criminal charge to formulate a plan of action to either dismiss the Drug DUI charge against you or reach a fair resolution from negotiating with the charging prosecutor.

 DUI Drug Laws in Arizona

 The Arizona statute that governs DUI charges in Arizona treats both Drug DUIs and alcohol-related DUIs the same.
 Arizona law does not distinguish between alcohol, vapors, illegal drugs, and prescription drugs if all of the substances have even the slightest potential to impair driving.
 Further, proving that you have a prescription for a particular drug is not sufficient to get a Drug DUI charge dismissed.
 Drugs within the scope of Arizona’s DUI law include, but are not limited to, the following illegal and prescription drugs: